mastcu/SerialEM/ReadMe.txt

-                         being displayed and sets up color tables and ramps KStoreADOC.cpp        A class for saving and reading series of TIFF files and managing mdoc files KStoreIMOD.cpp        A class for saving and reading TIFF files KStoreMRC.cpp         A class for saving and reading MRC image files
+                         being displayed and sets up color tables and ramps KStoreADOC.cpp        A class for saving and reading series of TIFF files and managing mdoc files KStoreIMOD.cpp        A class for saving and reading TIFF, JPEG, and HDF files, and reading some other supported file types KStoreMRC.cpp         A class for saving and reading MRC image files

 UTILITY FILES in Utilities
-AskOneDlg.cpp         A modal dialog box for getting a one-line entry FFT.cpp               Hand-translation of our Fortran FFT routines, can be
+AskOneDlg.cpp         A modal dialog box for getting a one-line entry b3dregsvr.c           Simple registration program used because regsvr32 hung dpiaware.manifest     Manifest used for Debug builds to specify DPI aware install.bat           Program installer
-                         used if fftw is not available KGetOne.cpp           Has routines for getting one integer, float, or string using AskOneDlg
+KGetOne.cpp           Has routines for getting one integer, float, or string
+                         using AskOneDlg
-Smoother.cpp          A class for smoothing a noisy data stream, used for
+makeHideDisable       Script to produce about_hide_disable.htm file Smoother.cpp          A class for smoothing a noisy data stream, used for
                          the screen meter
 STEMfocus.cpp         Has routines for analyzing power spectra and finding
-                         focus in STEM mode SEMUtilities.cp       A collection of utilities XCorr.cpp             Free standing functions for computations, prefixed with XCorr, Proc, or Stat generally.
-This is one module that gets optimized for a debug build This directory also has the FFTW and tiff-related libs.
+                         focus in STEM mode SEMUtilities.cp       A collection of utilities win10.manifest        Manifest for other builds to set Windows 10 compatibility XCorr.cpp             Free standing functions for computations, prefixed with XCorr, Proc, or Stat generally.
+This is one module that gets optimized for a debug build

-FILES SHARED WITH IMOD in Shared
+FILES SHARED WITH IMOD OR PLUGINS in Shared
-Except for imodconfig.h, the master copy of each file is in IMOD and when it is modified there it can be simply copied into this directory and checked in. libcfshr.lib, libiimod.lib and libimxml.lib are static libs built with VS2008
+Except for imodconfig.h, the master copy of each file is in IMOD.
+When one is modified there, it can be simply copied into this directory and checked in, except that CorrectDefects.h needs some changes for SerialEM.

+Headers shared with IMOD
 autodoc.h
-b3dutil.h             Needed for some functions and macros cfsemshare.h          Header file with declarations for functions in libcfshr hvemtypes.h iimage.h ilist.h imodconfig.h mrcslice.h            Needed for structure definitions mrcfiles.h            Needed for structure definitions parse_params.h
+b3dutil.h
+cfft.h
+cfsemshare.h
+CorrectDefects.h
+cppdefs.h
+ctffind.h
+ctfutils.h
+framealign.h
+frameutil.h
+gpuframe.h
+holefinder.h
+hvemtypes.h
+icont.h
+iimage.h
+ilist.h
+imat.h
+imesh.h
+imodconfig.h
+imodel.h
+iobj.h
+iplane.h
+ipoint.h
+istore.h
+iview.h
+mrcfiles.h
+mrcslice.h
+mxmlwrap.h
+parse_params.h
+sliceproc.h

+Headers shared with plugins
-SEMCCDDefines.h       Definitions shared with SerialEMCCD SharedJeolDefines.h   Definitions shared with JeolScopePlugin CorrectDefects.cpp    Common defect correction code shared with SerialCCD too
+SEMCCDDefines.h       Definitions shared with SerialEMCCD SharedJeolDefines.h   Definitions shared with JeolScopePlugin

+.cpp files shared with IMOD
+CorrectDefects.cpp    Common defect correction code shared with SerialEMCCD too framealign.cpp        Frame alignment module shared with SerialEMCCD frameutil.cpp         Frame alignment utilties shared with SerialEMCCD holefinder.cpp        Main operations for Hole finder

 FOLDER CHOOSER in XFolderDialog